aliciahlavac/Project_4/README.md

 # Results

-Throughout this project, three models were created to see whether or not a we could predict loan approval determination with high accuracy; a logistic regression model, a decision tree model, and a random forest model were all created to see which one most accurately predicted what we wanted.
+Throughout this project, three models were created to see whether or not a we could predict loan approval determination with high accuracy; a logistic regression model, a decision tree model, and a random forest model.
 We found out that the tuned random forest model was most accurate, with statistics as follows:

 ![2024-02-03](https://github.com/aliciahlavac/Project_4/assets/127240852/b4a41bbb-95b7-4c2f-a6f3-a2a6538ae920)

 We can see the model has a high accuracy, and high precision, recall and f1-scores, suggesting that the model is effiective in predicting loan approval status with minimal error rates.
 The high performance across all metrics suggests the model is well-tuned and robust, making it reliable for predicting loan outcomes based on the dataset's features.

+In order to delve into the logistic regression model, decision tree model, and deeper into the random forest model (including the tuned random forest model), please see [Main.ipynb](

 ## Authors